Scouting Programs

 • What if my child already participates in other activities?

 Many Scouts also participate in sports, clubs, and other activities.
 Scouting is flexible and fits into busy schedules.
-If you miss a meeting, many activities can be done at home.
+If you miss a meeting, many activities can be done at home or at a later meeting.
 In Cub Scouts, parents coordinate schedules, and older programs (Scouts BSA, Venturing, and Exploring) allow youth to progress at their own pace.

 • What is Scouting America's commitment to safety?